 The first written mentions were done by Vasco da Gama himself in 1497, naming it “Natal” after the Portuguese word for Christmas.
 After initial trade negotiations with King Shaka of the Zulu, a clash between the nations was unavoidable.
 Zulu, Afrikaners and Britain fought for the territory, before it ended with British annexation in 1844.

 Today the Europeans are mostly gone and the locals are thriving in their own way, despite enormous gaps in economical assets and social inequality within the population.
-The coastal area is stunningly beautiful and I wish the region a prosperous future.
+Durban has a kind of raw chaotic charm that stay with you, like chili oil under your fingernails.
+Beauty can be glimpsed in between the chaos and there are glimmers of hope of a prosperous future.

 Comments